 The scientific approach is focused on the analysis and optimization of road transport systems through a double approach:

-The first theme on vehicle control is broadly based on signal processing and data fusion in order to have a better machine understanding of the situation a vehicle may encounter, and on robotics techniques to control the vehicle in order to help (or replace) the driver to avoid accidents while improving the performance of the vehicle (speed, comfort, mileage, emissions, noise…).
+The first theme on vehicle control is broadly based on signal processing and data fusion in order to have a better situation awareness, and on robotics techniques to control the vehicle in order to help (or replace) the driver to avoid accidents while improving the performance of the vehicle (speed, comfort, mileage, emissions, noise…).
 The theme also includes software techniques needed to develop applications in a real-time distributed and complex environment with extremely high safety standards.
 In addition, data must be exchanged between the vehicles; communication protocols have thus to be adapted to and optimized for vehicular networks characteristics (e.g. mobility, road safety requirements, heterogeneity, density), and communication needs (e.g. network latency, quality of service, network security, network access control).

 The second theme on modeling and control of large transportation systems is also largely dependent on STIC.
 The objective, there, is to improve significantly the performance of the transportation system in terms of throughput but also in terms of safety, emissions, energy while minimizing nuisances.
 The approach is to act on demand management (e.g. through information, access control or road charging) as well as on the vehicles coordination.
 Communications technologies are essential to implement these controls and are an essential part of the R&D, in particular in the development of technologies for highly dynamic networks.